What's wrong with In Vitro Fertilization (IVF)?

 IVF experimentation was "mischief" from the beginning and still is.
 The word "mischief" is not an accurate term for the incredible evil that is being committed with this technology.
 Our Evangelical friends says:

-This position could be equally used to prohibit natural procreation unassisted by science.
+This position could be equally used to prohibit natural procreation assisted by science.
 Since there are babies waiting to be adopted, people should stop having their own children.
 A pretty unbiblical chestnut if there was one.

-There are ethical ways to use science to help fertility without the death found in of IVF.
+There are ethical ways to use science to help fertility without the death found in IVF.
 Adoption *and* natural procreation are both in the Bible.
 Moses was adopted (Exodus 2:7-9), Esther was adopted (Esther 2:7) and even Jesus was adopted by Joseph.
 The Bible makes clear the wholesomeness of stepping in and adopting a precious child, and yet it also makes clear the goodness and preference of natural procreation (Gen 1:28).
 The intentions of the movement and its steps to arrive there are absolutely relevant to any discussion of the legitimacy of the movement.
 Our Evangelical friends says:

 In fact, as Christians we might go as far as to argue that IVF is a moral imperative, saving lives, where chance of success exists?